 The Green Homes Grant is a £2 billion scheme that was recently announced by Chancellor of the Exchequer Rishi Sunak as “a vital part of our plan for jobs as we secure the UK’s economic recovery from coronavirus.”
 This scheme has been created with the intention of funding up to two-thirds of homeowners’ costs (up to the limit of £5,000) in making energy saving improvements to their homes.
 This limit extends to cover the entire cost of such improvements for those receiving certain benefits in addition to being on low incomes, up to the grant’s limit of £10,000.
-Sunak has also said the following on the matter: “This is going to be a green recovery with concern for our environment at its heart…It will help to protect and create jobs, whilst also saving people money and cutting carbon.”
+Sunak has also said the following on the matter: “This is going to be a green recovery with concern for our environment at its heart…It will help to protect and create jobs, whilst also saving people money and cutting carbon emissions.”

 The Green Homes Grant Scheme – Am I Eligible?